When we talk of woods we are talking mainly about a temperate zone somewhere between the sub-tropical zones and the polar regions.

 If you encounter a bear on a trail ease back and give the bear room to go about its business – find yourself another route, or if there is not alternative, settle down to wait well out of the way until the bear has wandered off the particular route you want to take.

 Bears who have learned that campers keep food in their tents will not be reticent about coming in and helping themselves, and if you happen to be in the way, or object to their taking ways, you could end up injured.
-Bear spray will help dissuade a bear that insists on hanging around your camp, or that wants to attack on your meanders through the woods.

 There are plenty of good tips in this video.
 Basically it comes down to avoiding eye contact, showing submission, and not to run, but to back away carefully.